spcl/knowledge-graph-of-thoughts/containers/README.md

 - [Neo4j](/containers/neo4j/README.md)
 - [Python](/containers/python/README.md)

+If you want to run the dockerized instance of KGoT, please refer to the [KGoT README](/containers/kgot/README.md).

 ### Rebuilding Images

 If you modify the setup of the images, such as mounting new datasets as attachments for Docker instances to access or updating the code within the Python code executor, you may want to force a rebuild of the containers without using the cache: